gradle/gradle/design-docs/unified-configuration-and-task-model.md

 Continue to execute all legacy DSL.

 To implement this, model objects will need to be serializable in some form.

+For up-to-date checks, the implementation of a rule also forms input to the rule.
+Need to include this and invalidate cached outputs.
+Fix this for tasks at the same time.

 # Implementation plan - Later milestones